Airblader/jsava/README.md

 5. No member variable shall ever be initialized with `undefined`.
 Instead, the correct default value shall be taken, i.e. a simple `Number` member will be `0` while any complex object will default to `null`.
 6. If any implementation -- or its behavior -- differs from the original Java code, there shall be comments if necessary.
-7. Any static member that is not explicitly referenced from a class needs to be called via `this.statics( 'CONST_NAME' )` in order to allow hiding the value.
+7. Any static member that is not explicitly referenced from a class needs to be called via `this.constructor.NAME` in order to allow hiding the value.

 ### Exceptions